gthiveux/sec-smtp/README.md

 RunMyProcess SEC SMTP Adapter
 =============================

 The "SMTP Adapter" is used to send emails through a local SMTP server.
-It requires the [sec Manager](https://github.com/runmyprocess/sec-manager) to be installed and running.
+It requires the [SEC Manager](https://github.com/runmyprocess/sec-manager) to be installed and running.

 ##Install and Configure the Adapter
-1. Make sure you have [java](http://www.oracle.com/technetwork/java/index.html) and [maven](http://maven.apache.org/) installed on your machine.
+1. Make sure you have [java](http://www.oracle.com/technetwork/java/index.html) and [Maven](http://maven.apache.org/) installed on your machine.
-2. Download the sec-SMTP project and  run mvn clean install on the project's folder
+2. Download the sec-SMTP project and run mvn clean install in the project's folder.

-run mvn clean install
+Run mvn clean install :

 	mvn clean install

-3. copy the generated jar file (usually created on a generated "target" folder in the SMTP project's folder) to a folder of your choosing.
+3. Copy the generated jar file (usually created on a generated "target" folder in the SMTP project's folder) to a folder of your choice.
 4. Create a "configFiles" folder in the jar file's path.
-5. inside the "configFiles" folder you must create 2 config files: handler.config and the SMTP.config
+5. Inside the "configFiles" folder, you must create 2 config files : handler.config and the SMTP.config

-The **handler.config** file should look like this:
+The **handler.config** file should look like this :

         #Generic Protocol Configuration
         protocol = SMTP